BUCK-LCO-NCI/DivProt/README.md

 ```

 ### Step 2.
-Submit a swarm job like the prompt at the end of the pre_pre_processing.sh script says to do with the outfile
+Submit a swarm job like the prompt at the end of the pre_pre_processing.sh script says to do with the outfile.
+Do this from within the Porter5 directory, linking to the location of the file in ~/split_out.

 ### Step 3.
 Run the pre_procesing.py script to take the Porter5 output and produce what I'm calling "fastqish" files.